CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 and Prerequisites".

 Assuming you set up the experiment as described above you should check the robot's IP one last time.
 You can do this by pressing the chest button.
 Remember the IP address, e.g., 192.168.1.30.
-You will need it in the following steps.
+You will **need it** in the following steps.

-During the calibration procedure the arm postures for the key press movement (left and right side), obviously needed in the experiment, will be recorded.
+During the calibration procedure the arm postures for the key press movement (left and right side), needed in the experiment, will be recorded.

 If you have to move the robot in general (because, e.g., it is used by others) you should mark the exact foot